 The configurations of each tab are stated as under:

 New File Notification

-The fields configurations are set as follows:
+The field configurations are set as follows:

-Add New File Notification: If, enabled, the admin shall receive a notification if any new file is added.
+Add New File Notification: If enabled, the admin shall receive a notification if any new file is added.

 File Extensions: The admin defines the allowed file extensions against this field.